Data-Driven Feature Tracking for Event Cameras With and Without Frames: Acknowledgment

 \section{Acknowledgment}

+\fi The authors want to thank Javier Hidalgo-Carri\'{o} for the support of the EDS dataset.
 This work was supported by the Swiss National Science Foundation through the National Centre of Competence in Research (NCCR) Robotics (grant number 51NF40\_185543), and the European Research Council (ERC) under grant agreement No. 864042 (AGILEFLIGHT).